ZacharyArmandNEU/CS5200-Project/README.txt

 Instructions:
 1) Unpack zip file and download files to chosen directory.
 Make sure all python files listed above are included.
 All python files except "ArmandZ.py" are support files.
 Only "ArmandZ.py" runs the application
 2) Open ArmandZ.sql in database client.
 Run file to import database dump for `new_england_ice_cream` database.
-3) Determine local database username and password for use in python script.
+3) Determine local database host, username, and password for use in python script.
 You can find the host name by running the following command in your SQL client:
 	SHOW VARIABLES WHERE Variable_name = 'hostname';
-	- Make sure that python script is running from same machine as your MySQL server!
 4) Make sure that python3 instance is installed on your machine with packages listed above installed.
 Instructions can be found online.
 5) Run python file 'ArmandZ.py'.
 All examples below are using MacOS Terminal commands, but steps should be the same regardless of OS.
 	a.
 Make sure that MySQL database connection containing imported `new_england_ice_cream ` is running.